nebulab/playbook/source/people-ops/hiring.html.md

 You will not be asked to do any live coding or solve absurd challenges: nobody here solves critical business problems without asking questions and doing research.
 Instead, we just want to make sure that your technical skills are coherent with our general expectations for your role.
-For engineers, the technical test consists of two or three projects of increasing complexity.
+For engineers, the take-home test consists of two or three projects of increasing complexity.

 Within two/three days, your hiring manager will review your submission, and they might ask some follow-up questions, e.g. to better understand the rationale behind your choices.